andreqts/UDACITY-Full-Stack-exercises/projects/02_trivia_api/worked_code/backend/README.md

 GET '/questions?page=${integer}'
 - Fetches a paginated set of questions, with a maximum of 10 questions per page, a total number of questions, all categories and current category string.
 - Request Parameters: page - integer
-- Returns: A JSON object with 10 paginated questions, total questions, object including all categories, and current category string
+- Returns: A JSON object with 10 paginated questions, total questions, object including all categories, a current category string, and a success key indicating no error has occurred.
 {
     'questions': [
         {